Crizotinib (Xalkori)

 What special precautions should I follow?

-• tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-You will need to have a pregnancy test before you start treatment with crizotinib.
-If you are female, you should use birth control during your treatment and for 45 days after your final dose.
-If you are male, you and your female partner should use birth control during your treatment and for 90 days after your final dose.
+• tell your doctor if you are pregnant or plan to become pregnant.
 Talk to your doctor about which method of birth control you should use.
 If you become pregnant while taking crizotinib, call your doctor immediately.
 Crizotinib may harm the fetus.

 • tell your doctor if you are breastfeeding.
 Do not breastfeed during your treatment and for 45 days after your final dose.

-• if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking crizotinib.
+• if you have dental surgery, tell the doctor or dentist you are taking crizotinib.

 • you should know that crizotinib may cause vision problems, dizziness, and excessive tiredness.
 Do not drive a car or operate machinery until you know how this medication affects you.